 Talent wrapping tape on the saphenous part of one foreclaw three times and continues with the next.
 Videographer please make multiple usable shots; this shot will be repeated.
 TEXT: Tape: 5 cm long, 0.8 cm wide

-For each rat, record the number of times for each foreclaw contacting and removing the tape within 5 minutes, including unaffected and affected paw times [1], repeat wrapping and recording after 30 min and then calculate the values [2].
+For each rat, record the number of times for each foreclaw contacting and removing the tape within 5 minutes with camera, including unaffected and affected paw times [1], repeat wrapping and recording after 30 min, and then calculate the values [2].

-Talent recording contacting and tape removing.
+Talent recording contacting and tape removing with camera.

 Use 4.1.1.

 For grid-walking test, place the rat in the center of an elevated grid surface platform with 2.5 square centimeters-openings [1-TXT].
 Push the rat's hips lightly to encourage it to move across the surface [2].
-Record the number of foot faults made by the right, unaffected and left, affected limbs and the total step number in 1 min [3].
+Record the number of foot faults made by the right, unaffected and left, affected limbs and the total step number in 1 min with camera [3].

 Talent placing the rat in the center of an elevated grid surface platform.
-TEXT: Elevated grid area: 1 m2, height: 40 cm
+TEXT: Elevated grid area: 1 m2, height: 90 cm